nehabthakur/capstone-backend/README.md

 #### Steps
 1. Create an [GKE Autopilot](https://console.cloud.google.com/kubernetes/list/overview) Cluster
 2. Create a secret in [Secret Manager](https://console.cloud.google.com/security/secret-manager) with name `mongodb_credentials` in a json format `{"username": "<update the value here>","password":"<update the value here>","cluster_id":"<update the value here>"}`
-3. Create a trigger in [Cloud Build](https://console.cloud.google.com/cloud-build/triggers) that triggers a build when a new commit is pushed to the main branch in GitHub
+3. Create a trigger in [Cloud Build](https://console.cloud.google.com/cloud-build/triggers) that triggers a build when a new commit is pushed to the master branch in GitHub
 4. Trigger should have the following properties:
    1. Event should be `Push to a branch`
-   2. Connect the GitHub Repo and set branch to `^main$`
+   2. Connect the GitHub Repo and set branch to `^master$`
    3. Configuration should use Cloud Build Configuration file
    4. Location should be Repository and set the configuration file to be `cloudbuild.yaml`
    5. Set the following substitution variables